Taos Regional Airport: Historical airline service

 There was no commercial service from 2005 until late 2018 when Taos Air, a new virtual airline operated by the Taos Ski Valley, began winter ski-season service with flights to Austin and Dallas Love Field airport also using Fairchild Dornier 328Jets.
 During the 2019–20 ski season, Taos Air expanded with flights to Los Angeles via the Hawthorne Municipal Airport and to San Diego via the McClellan–Palomar Airport.
 There was no service during the 2020–21 season due to the COVID-19 pandemic in New Mexico, but service resumed later in 2021 with flights during the summer season.
 In June 2022, service to Austin was moved to Austin Executive Airport.
 In December 2022, Taos Air switched operators to JSX and started using JSX's Embraer 135 and Embraer 145 regional jet aircraft.
 Alongside this change saw Austin service return to Austin-Bergstrom International Airport, Hawthorne was moved to Hollywood Burbank Airport, and McClellan-Palomar was moved to San Diego International Airport.
 During the 2023/2024 winter ski season, Austin service was moved back to the Austin Executive Airport and San Diego service was moved back to the McClellan-Palomar airport near Carlsbad, California.
 In May 2024, the virtual name of Taos Air was discontinued and JSX announced renewed service to Dallas Love Field and a new route to Denver-Rocky Mountain, both beginning in June 2024 for the summer season.
 The new service to Denver was planned to operate year-round while the Dallas flights will still operate only during the summer and winter seasons.
 New service to Las Vegas, Nevada operated through the month of October 2024.
 Service to Dallas resumed in early November 2024 and regular winter service to Austin, Burbank, and Carlsbad/San Diego, California resumed in December 2024.
-All service, including Dallas and Denver, ended for the season on March 31, 2025 but will return for the summer of 2025.
-JSX will continue to provide service to Dallas, Austin, Burbank, and San Diego (via the Carlsbad, CA airport) and new year-round service to the Denver International Airport will begin by Contour Airlines with this air carrier operating Embraer regional jets, all on June 26, 2025.
+All service, including Dallas and Denver, ended for the season on March 31, 2025.
+New year-round service to the Denver International Airport operated by Contour Airlines using Embraer regional jets, began on June 26, 2025.
+JSX continues to provide service to Dallas, Austin, Burbank, and San Diego (via the Carlsbad, CA airport) during the summer and winter months.